Touch-E/TouchE-Plugin/README.md

 Make sure to sync your project with Gradle files after adding the dependencies.
 You can do this by clicking the "Sync Now" button in the notification bar or by selecting `File > Sync Project with Gradle Files`.

-## Usage
-### Usage of AAR file
+## Usage of AAR file

-In your Android studio project just add TouchEPlugin.aar which is given above.
+In your Android studio project just add `TouchEPlugin.aar` which is given above.

 After that First check your server URL is valid or not and User are already login or not in TouchEPlugin using validateURLAndToken method.